oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``user``, ``password`` and ``dsn`` parameters are the same as for :meth:`oracledb.connect()`.

-    The ``pool_class`` parameter is expected to be a :ref:`ConnectionPool Object
-    <connpool>` or a subclass of ConnectionPool.
+    The ``pool_class`` parameter is expected to be a :ref:`ConnectionPool Object <connpool>` or a subclass of ConnectionPool.

     The ``params`` parameter is expected to be of type :ref:`PoolParams
     <poolparam>` and contains parameters that are used to create the pool.
-If
-    this parameter is not specified, the additional keyword arguments will be used to create an instance of PoolParams.
-If both the params parameter and the additional keyword parameters are specified, then an exception is raised.
-Note that if a ``dsn`` parameter is also specified, then the ``params`` parameter will be modified to contain the connection parameters found within ``dsn``.
+    If this parameter is not specified, the additional keyword parameters will be used to create an instance of PoolParams.
+If both the params parameter and additional keyword parameters are specified, the values in the keyword parameters have precedence.
+Note that if a ``dsn`` is also supplied, then in the python-oracledb Thin mode, the values of the parameters specified (if any) within the ``dsn`` will override the values passed as additional keyword parameters, which themselves override the values set in the ``params`` parameter object.

     The ``min``, ``max`` and ``increment`` parameters control pool growth behavior.
 A fixed pool size where ``min`` equals ``max`` is